Raitou/GCNet/docs/en/net/The Overall Structure.md

 > For demonstration purposes, we will be using the acknowledgement packet SHA_FILENAME_LIST (ID: 0x001C).

-If we had sniffed this packet, its data would look like this:
+If we had sniffed this packet, its buffer would look like this:

 > ![](http://i.imgur.com/zbJ7iV4.png)